 How much does a virtual marketing assistant cost?

-Costs vary by country, experience, scope, and provider model.
-Oceans’ managed hiring plans are currently shown around $3K–$4K per month for core tiers, while independent freelance or hourly marketing VAs can vary widely.
+Oceans Talent's managed hiring plans are currently shown around $3K–$4K per month for core tiers.
 Compare the monthly cost against the fully loaded cost of an in-house hire and the operational risk of unmanaged freelance support.

 Is a virtual marketing assistant better than a freelancer?